Greece Moments Greece Moments

 • #3 History of Little Venice

-• #8 Places of interest in the area
+• #8 Things to See in the Area

 Mykonos Karte Sehenswuerdigkeiten Straende Restaurants

-Mykonos Map: This map includes all Mykonos Highlights, 35 Places to Visit & Insider Tips, 17 Beaches & Bays, as well as personal recommendations for 29 restaurants & cafes.
-Ideal for holiday planning and local navigation.
-Can be used for smartphone, tablet and PC/Mac.
-Click here and start using it right away: To the Mykonos map
+Mykonos Map: This map includes all of Mykonos’ highlights, 35 must-see spots & insider tips, 17 beaches & bays, as well as personal recommendations for 29 restaurants & cafés.
+Ideal for vacation planning and navigating the area.
+Compatible with smartphones, tablets, and PCs/Macs.
+Click here to use it now: Go to the Mykonos Map

 #1 How to get to Little Venice

-The old town of Chora, such as Mykonos Town is traffic-calmed, so that the Little Venice district is not directly accessible by car or bus.
-Chora is more of a large village, so you can reach all the sights in a few minutes on foot.
+The old town of Chora, as Mykonos Town is also known, has restricted traffic, so the Little Venice district isn’t directly accessible by car or bus.
+Chora is more like a large village, so you can reach all the sights on foot in just a few minutes.

 klein venedig mykonos parken anreise

-In Little Venice, only residents are allowed to park
+Only residents are allowed to park in Little Venice

-In the off-season between October and May, you may be lucky enough to find a parking lot right next to the windmills of Mykonos and walk down the road to Little Venice from there.
+During the off-season between October and May, with a bit of luck, you can find a parking spot right by the Mykonos windmills and walk down the street from there to Little Venice.

 Parking in Mykonos Town

-In the holiday season from May to October, it is advisable to park your car in the large free car park City Parking and walk into town.
-If you are still looking for a cheap care hire for Mykonos, you will find suitable offers at our partner Discover Cars*:
+During the tourist season from May to October, we recommend parking your car at the large, free City Parking lot and walking into town.
+If you’re still looking for an affordable rental car for Mykonos, you’ll find great deals with our partner Discover Cars*:

 city parking mykonos parken kostenlos